Sparks: The best band you’ve never heard of

 Jerry Weinberg’s Ten Laws of Pricing

-soc100dpi In March I posted a summary of Jerry Weinberg’s ten laws of trust, taken from his brilliant book, published twenty-five years ago and still in print: The Secrets of Consulting: A Guide to Giving & Getting Advice Successfully.
-It was clear from the response that many people hadn’t heard about Jerry’s work.
+Ten Laws of Pricing: The cover of Jerry Weinberg's book "The Secrets of Consulting"A while back I posted a summary of Jerry Weinberg’s Ten Laws of Trust, taken from his brilliant book, published in 1985 and still in print: The Secrets of Consulting: A Guide to Giving & Getting Advice Successfully.
+It was clear from the response that many people hadn’t heard about Jerry’s work, including his Ten Laws of Pricing.

 Today I was thinking about adjusting my consulting rates, and remembered that Jerry has a lot to say on this subject too.
-Understanding his Ten Laws of Pricing made it easy for me to set fees for my work, and, more importantly, helped me feel comfortable with the role of money in my professional life. #2 alone gave me the confidence to bill an additional six digit income during my IT consulting career, and #9 makes setting your rate for billing or being charged anything a snap.
+Understanding his Ten Laws of Pricing made it easy for me to set fees for my work, and, more importantly, helped me feel comfortable with the role of money in my professional life. #2 alone gave me the confidence to bill an additional six-digit income during my IT consulting career, and #9 makes setting your rate for billing or being charged anything a snap.

 So here are Jerry’s Ten Laws of Pricing.
 If you like them and want to know more, do yourself a big favor and buy his book!